haruair/haruair.github.io/content/blog/2017/column-user_id-cannot-be-null-on-django-admin.md

 because of the `unique_together`.

 I should be more careful when I use `unique_together`, Django is too easy to create this kind of relationship on the code, especially.
+With great power comes great responsibility!